Pocket money basics

 borrowing: understanding the importance of repaying borrowed money

-opportunity cost: understanding that when you use money to buy something, you give up the opportunity to buy something else with that money.
+opportunity cost: understanding that when you use money to buy something, you give up the chance to buy something else with that money.